pcourbin/pyimaprotect/README.rst

   from pyimaprotect import IMAProtect, STATUS_NUM_TO_TEXT ima = IMAProtect('myusername','mysuperpassword')
-  # Use contract_number if you have multiple contracts and remote_webdriver if you use a remote webdriver for selenium, see https://hub.docker.com/r/selenium/standalone-firefox
+  # Use contract_number if you have multiple contracts, headless if you want to run in headless mode, timeout if you want to set a custom timeout and remote_webdriver if you use a remote webdriver for selenium, see https://hub.docker.com/r/selenium/standalone-firefox
-  # ima = IMAProtect(username='myusername', password='mysuperpassword', contract_number='contractid', remote_webdriver='http://localhost:4444')
+  # ima = IMAProtect(username='myusername', password='mysuperpassword', contract_number='contractid', headless=True, timeout=30, remote_webdriver='http://localhost:4444')

   print("# Get Status")
   imastatus = ima.status